 Q. What can you tell me about the last trumpet, “In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.”
 1Cor.
-15:52 I don’t believe this is the same Last trumpet as in Rev. but how do you prove that to some one who is post trib?
+15:52 I don’t believe this is the same Last trumpet as in Rev. 11 but how do you prove that to some one who is post trib?

 A. There are several opinions concerning this so-called last trump.

-The Trumpet of God only appears twice in the Bible.
-The first one is in Exodus 19 at Mt.
-Sinai and the last one is in 1 Thes.
-4. Both are accompanied by the audible voice of God and both create a Kingdom.
 At Mt.
-Sinai the Israelites were redeemed from slavery, at the Rapture we’re redeemed from sin.
-They were consecrated, we’re perfected.
-They washed their clothes, we’re given clean clothes.
-God came to the Mt. top, Jesus comes to the air.
+Sinai Moses and Aaron went up, at the rapture we will go up.
 At Mt.
-Sinai Moses and Aaron went up, at the rapture we go up.
-At Mt.
 Sinai Israel was wed to God.
-At the Rapture the Church is wed to Jesus.
+At the Rapture the Church will be wed to Jesus.
 At Mt.
-Sinai God dwelt with Israel and at the rapture the Church dwells with Jesus.
+Sinai God dwelt with Israel and at the rapture the Church will dwell with Jesus.